Renewables projects: How can commercial parties protect themselves?

 Of course, it might be that particular disputes are unavoidable.
 It is therefore crucial that a properly drafted and fully enforceable dispute resolution provision has been included in the contractual documents.
 Depending on the chosen dispute resolution forum (i.e. the courts or arbitration), it might be possible to adapt the procedure in order to suit the parties' interests (including negotiating express confidentiality obligations and providing for site visits in order to ensure decision-makers fully understand the technology at issue and the bigger commercial picture).
 Early legal advice is invaluable, both on the drafting of dispute resolution clauses and as to strategy as and when problems start to arise on projects.

-The drive to Net Zero and energy independence from Russia will inevitably result in more commercial disputes between the different players involved in renewable energy projects.
-There are lessons to be learned from experiences to date which can ensure that dispute risk is mitigated and does not distract from the underlying commercial and environmental end goals of ending dependency on fossil fuels.
-Seeking specialist legal advice from the outset is key to managing disputes efficiently and cost-effectively where they cannot be avoided.
+With the continued focus on 'green' agendas and the phasing out of fossil fuel projects, as well as geopolitical events, we can expect to see the rise in renewables disputes continue.
+There are lessons to be learned from experiences to date which can ensure that dispute risk is mitigated and does not distract does not distract from the underlying commercial - and environmental - goal of ending dependency on fossil fuels.
+As ever, the importance of seeking specialist legal advice from the outset cannot be overestimated.

 The information provided is not intended to be a comprehensive review of all developments in the law and practice, or to cover all aspects of those referred to.